MeinzerLab/MeMoSlap/instructions/fmriprep.md

 fmriprep depends on freesurfer [freesurfer install](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)

-- if your terminal doesn't show the right freesurfer path look at your `.bashr`
+- if your terminal doesn't show the right freesurfer path look at your `.bashrc`

 ```bash
 nano ~/.bashrc